 So, what goes on at a Socrates Café?
-I can only give experience from the Ridgedale Library and Brooklyn Center groups, but the basic formats goes something like this.
+The basic format of our group goes something like this.

-We are all sitting in a group, either a circle or in rows at first with a writing board at one end.
-After a general greeting and introduction of the moderators, one of the moderators goes into a little monologue about how the group works.
-He goes through what Socrates Cafe is and how it started, then he talks about the Guildelines that we have set up.
+We are all sitting in a group, with a writing board at one end.
+After a general greeting and introduction of the moderator(s), one of the moderators goes into a little monologue about how the group works.
+They go through what Socrates Cafe is and how it started, then talks about the Guildelines that we have set up.

 - Respect your fellow thinkers